Omycron83/Notes/Temp/Vorschrieb.md

 (30s)
 ### Outline
-As you may have already noticed, the ... titled "..." authored by ... and published on ... in/on ...  centers around/on ..., a topic that has garnered significant attention .... .
+As you may have already noticed, the ... titled "..." authored by ... and published on ... in/on ...  centers around/on ..., a topic that has garnered considerable attention .... .
 Moreover, the author elaborates on ... .

 	Types of texts:
 	- Novel